MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 ## How to profile with Unity

 Unity provides the **[Unity Profiler](https://docs.unity3d.com/Manual/Profiler.html)** built-in, which is a great resource to gather valuable performance insights for your particular app.
 Although you can run the profiler in-editor, these metrics don't represent the true runtime environment so results should be used cautiously.
-We recommended remotely profiling your application while running on device for most accurate and actionable insights.
+We recommend that you remotely profile your application while running on-device for the most accurate and actionable insights.

 Unity provides great documentation for: